Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Continuity theorem for cascading jump evolutions

-\begin{observacao} Taking single choices of compounded matching sequences as in~\eqref{vtpp} is convenient for the coupling procedure we are describing in this subsubsection, as well as in the application to the BDTM in the next section, where, since the convergences in that context hold almost surely (after we, resorting to Skorohod Representation, move to a suitable probability space), it facilitates control of exceptional events. \end{observacao}
+\begin{observacao} Again, taking single choices of compounded matching sequences as in~\eqref{vtpp} is convenient for the coupling procedure we describe below, as well as in the application to the BDTM in the next section, where, since the convergences in that context hold almost surely (after we, resorting to Skorohod Representation, move to a suitable probability space), it facilitates control of exceptional events. \end{observacao}

 Given $\bar s_k\in\ct_k$, we define $\T_{j,l}(\bar s_{j-1})=\{r\in\T_j(\bar s_{j-1}):\,\Gamma_j(r|\bar s_{j-1})\in (a_l,a_{l-1})\}$, $1\leq j\leq k$, $l\geq 1$, a set that may be enumerated in increasing order as $\T_{j,l}(\bar s_{j-1})=\{r_1(j,l)<r_2(j,l)<\cdots\}$, where $r_m(j,l)=r_m(j,l;\bar s_{j-1})$, $m\geq1$ \footnote{and may be finite, and even empty, for some $l\geq1$}, and let $l_1,m_1\ldots,l_k,m_k$ be such that $s_j=r_{m_j}(j,l_j)=:r_j=r_j(\bar s_j)$, $1\leq j\leq k$.